 The water was barely past my knees as I floated on the surface of the Dead Sea.
 No matter how hard I tried to touch the bottom with my feet, it just didn’t happen.
 So I bobbed like a cork in the sticky, salty water marvelling at this new-found buoyancy and read the paper.

 Shrinking at a rate of a metre every year, it’s scary.
-It’s already at a point where resorts that once had the Dead Sea lapping on their doorsteps now face a two kilometre trek down to its shore.
+It’s already at a point where resorts that once had the Dead Sea lapping on their doorsteps now face a two kilometre trek down to its shores.
 Experts predict by 2050 the Dead Sea could be reduced to a puddle.
 Forget the places you want to visit before you die.
 This aquatic anomaly could be dead before you!

 So why do we swim in the Dead Sea?